The hyper-scaled NLP bound for maximum-entropy remote sampling: Numerical experiments

-In Figure \ref{fig:compare_nlp_procedures_full_rank_comp_bounds_C63_90_124}, we show the gaps obtained after applying both improvement techniques to the NLP bounds. $\NLPId$ provides the best results.
-This is a particularly appealing outcome because the choice of $\gamma$ is uniquely determined for $\NLPId$, whereas the alternative parameter-selection strategies require substantial additional computational effort to identify a value of $\gamma$ that produces a high-quality bound.
-For $\mathcal{C}(124)$, $\NLPTr^+_\Psi$ performs almost as well as $\NLPId^+_\Psi$\,.
-This behavior is consistent with Theorem \ref{thm:nlp_id_eq_nlp_tr}, which shows that when $\Psi$ is given by the solution \eqref{eq:min_maxeig_C2_subprob}, the parameters choice for the Trace strategy coincides with those for the Identity strategy.
-The small improvement of $\NLPId^+_\Psi$ over $\NLPTr^+_\Psi$ is due to the procedure described in \S\ref{subsec:optimize-Psi}, which further optimizes the diagonal-scaling parameter for $\NLPId^+_\Psi$\,.
-This indicates that, for $\mathcal{C}(124)$, optimizing over $\Psi$ leads only to a marginal improvement which is, in fact, not visible at the scale of the plot.
-Finally, we note that Diagonal parameter-selection strategy provides the worst results among the three options.
+In Figure \ref{fig:compare_nlp_procedures_full_rank_comp_bounds_C63_90_124}, we give the gaps obtained after applying both scaling procedures to the complementary NLP bound.
+The $\IdentityNLP$\ strategy provides the best results.
+This is a particularly appealing outcome because the choice of $\gamma$ is uniquely determined for hNLP-Id, whereas the alternative parameter-selection strategies require substantial additional computational effort to identify a value of $\gamma$ that produces a high-quality bound.
+For $\mathbf{C}(124)$, the $\TraceNLP$\ strategy performs almost as well as the $\IdentityNLP$\ strategy.
+This behavior is consistent with Theorem \ref{thm:nlp_id_eq_nlp_tr}, which demonstrates that when $\Phi$ is given by the solution of \eqref{eq:min_maxeig_C2_subprob}, the parameters choice for the $\TraceNLP$\ strategy coincides with those for the $\IdentityNLP$\ strategy.
+The small improvement of $\IdentityNLP^\psi_\Phi$ over $\TraceNLP^\psi_\Phi$ is due to the procedure described in \S\ref{subsec:optimize-Psi}, which further optimizes the g-scaling parameter $\Phi$ for $\IdentityNLP^\psi_\Phi$\,.
+This indicates that, for $\mathbf{C}(124)$, optimizing over $\Phi$ leads only to a marginal improvement which is, in fact, not visible at the scale of the plot.
+Finally, we note that the $\DiagonalNLP$ parameter-selection strategy provides the worst results among the three options.